 Before starting the journey to Sorrento, you can try an easy detour (about 6km, 1 hour of walking, elevation gain +240-240) along an easy and flat path that runs alongside the sea on one side, and small vegetable gardens and olive groves on the other, and heads to Punta Campanelle.

 Back to Termini, continue to Marina della Lobra, a characteristic fishing village whose houses overlook a beautiful staircase that leads to the sea.

-Finally, the last steps will lead you to your final destination, Sorrento, "Where the sea glitters …", as a famous Italian song by Lucio Dalla says.
+"Where the sea glitters …", as a famous Italian song by Lucio Dalla says.